jouvin/iam-website/content/en/docs/reference/api/account-api/_index.md

 Shows the list of IAM groups.

-Access granted to all IAM users or `scim:read` scope.
+Access granted to all IAM users or `iam:admin.read` scope.

 ```bash
 $ curl -s -H "Authorization: Bearer ${AT}" \